onlexnet/sin-net-reports/.docs/ADR_002_events_serialization.md

 - JSON: use JSON serialization, as we may share such contracts using Avro schema
 - PROTO: reuse protobuf experience in similar way as we already have gRpc/PROTO in DAPR

-Reason: JSON is much more easier for debug when we would like to spy messages in brokers
+Reason: JSON is much more easier for debug when we would like to spy messages in brokers.
+Also we would like to be familiar with Avro as it is used in e.g. Kafka

 Consequences: Changing serialization later on will no may be wasy as at some point it may provide to mixed serialization mechanisms